The universal category $\mathcal{O}$ and the Gelfand-Graev action: Nondegenerate Categories and the Weyl Group Action

 \begin{Corollary} Assume $\mathcal{F} \in \D(\tilde{G}/\tilde{N})_{\text{nondeg}}$ and write $\mathbf{F}j_{*, dR}\mathcal{F} \simeq j_{*, dR}(\F')$ for some $\F' \in \D(\tilde{G}/\tilde{N})$ via \cref{Nondeg and Zero Section of Vector Bundle Don't Talk}.
 Then $\F' \in \D(\tilde{G}/\tilde{N})_{\text{nondeg}}$. \end{Corollary} {\mathcal{G}} \begin{proof} Now assume $\G \in \D(\tilde{G}/\tilde{N})_{\text{deg}}$.
 Then

 where the first equivalence follows since $j_{*, dR}$ is an open embedding and therefore fully faithful, the second follows since $\mathbf{F}$ is canonically its own adjoint.
-Therefore, we see that this space of maps is equivalent to $\uHom_{\D(\tilde{G}/\tilde{N})}(F_s(\G), \F)$, since $j^!$ is the left adjoint to $j_{*, dR}$, and this vanishes by \cref{Fs preserves kernel of avpsi}. \end{proof}
+By adjunction, and this space vanishes by \cref{Fs preserves kernel of avpsi}. \end{proof}

-{\mathbb{G}} Since each $F_w$ for a given $w$ may be written as a composite of symplectic Fourier transformations preserves the degenerate and nondegenerate subcategories, we obtain the following theorem for the case $G = \tilde{G}$, and derive the general case from this one:
+{\mathbb{G}} Since each $F_w$ for a given $w$ may be written as a composite of symplectic Fourier transformations, we see that $F_w$ preserves the degenerate and nondegenerate subcategories.
+We obtain the following theorem for the case $G = \tilde{G}$, and derive the general case from this one:

 \begin{Corollary} The full subcategory $\D(G/N)_{\text{nondeg}}$ of $H^0(\Gamma(\D_{G/N}))\text{-mod}$ is preserved by the action of $T$ and the Gelfand-Graev action.
-In particular, the category $\D(G/N)_{\text{nondeg}}$ obtains a $G, T \rtimes W$-action, where the $W$-action is given by the Gelfand-Graev action, and in particular each simple reflection acts by $F_s$. \end{Corollary}
+In particular, the category $\D(G/N)_{\text{nondeg}}$ obtains a $G \times (T \rtimes W)$-action, where the $W$-action is given by the Gelfand-Graev action, and in particular each simple reflection acts by $F_s$. \end{Corollary}

 \begin{proof} We have shown that $W$ acts on $\D(\tilde{G}/\tilde{N})$ in a manner which, in the notation of \cref{Reduction to Split Simply Connected SS Group times Split Torus}, commutes with the $Z$-action.
 Taking the $Z$-invariants and again using \cref{Reduction to Split Simply Connected SS Group times Split Torus}, we obtain our claim for general $G$. \end{proof}